pettinen/librewolf/README.md

 ```
 We have Gitter / Matrix rooms, and on the website we have links to the various issue trackers.

----
+That should be it for this readme, the stuff below is for more internal backward compatibility.
+So you can safely ignore it.

-## Building LibreWolf from source:
+## Building LibreWolf with a tarball instead of git:

 First, let's **[download the latest tarball](https://gitlab.com/librewolf-community/browser/source/-/jobs/artifacts/main/raw/librewolf-96.0.3-1.source.tar.gz?job=Build)**.
 This tarball is the latest produced by the [CI](https://gitlab.com/librewolf-community/browser/source/-/jobs).